Nye County, Nevada: Politics

+Nye County, like most rural Nevada counties, is a Republican stronghold.
+The last Democrat to carry the county was Jimmy Carter in 1976.

 In popular culture

-Nye County was the one of the primary broadcast locations of American veteran radio broadcaster Art Bell, who was famous for creating and hosting Coast to Coast AM, Art Bell's Dark Matter and "Midnight in the Desert", the last of which is still broadcast on the Dark Matter Digital Network by a replacement host, Dave Schrader, chosen by Bell.
-He lived in the county until his death on April 13, 2018.
+Nye County was one of the primary broadcast locations of American veteran radio broadcaster Art Bell, who was famous for creating and hosting Coast to Coast AM, Art Bell's Dark Matter and "Midnight in the Desert", the last of which continued to be broadcast on the Dark Matter Digital Network by Bell's chosen successor, Dave Schrader.
+Bell lived in the county until his death on April 13, 2018.